 To view the details of how many conversations were routed to each team member, simply click a rule name.
+Depending on the rule you will either be brought to a participants list or a list of playbooks and playbook goals you must click on to view the participants list.
 To navigate back, click "Routing Type" above "Participants."

-You can also export your conversation data (minus the messages themselves) in this section.
+You can also export your conversation data (minus the messages themselves) in Chats section.

 When you export this data, each row is a conversation, and the columns are: Id, Conversation Link, Status, End User First Response (24 H), Date Closed (24 H), First Agent To Respond, Agent Name, End User, End User Email, Agent First Response Time, Playbook Id, CQL Score, Lead Stage, Tags, Page URL, and Bot Participation